-- Policy Compliance – There are a number of reason why any rules or policies are created.
-But ensuring compliance to important policies such as not installing illegal programs or unknown software should be one at the top of the list.
+- Policy Compliance – There are a number of reasons why any rules or policies are created.
+But ensuring compliance with important policies such as not installing illegal programs or unknown software should be one at the top of the list.

 - Illegal Activity – Any number of issues can fall into this category.
 But ensuring your employees are not doing any activities that could jeopardize your company is important.

 After monitoring employee computer and internet usage.
-Business owners soon discover that their employees may be not focused or are participating in activities that are either not business focused functions or that are not in a businesses best interest.
+Business owners soon discover that their employees may be not focused or are participating in activities that are either not business-focused functions or that are not in a business’s best interest.

 After reading a few of the obvious reasons why you might want to consider monitoring employees when using computers or online activities.
 There are certainly a few reasons why you might not want to monitor them.

-- I’m Not Trusted – When you monitor your employees every action.
-You might find that employee morale, and productivity begin to suffer because they don’t feel valued or trusted.
+- I’m Not Trusted – When you monitor your employee’s every action.
+You might find that employee morale, and productivity begins to suffer because they don’t feel valued or trusted.

-- Privacy issues – Privacy and legal issues surrounding employees and customers personal data grow ever more important.
+- Privacy issues – Privacy and legal issues surrounding employees’ and customers’ personal data grow ever more important.
 As new laws and regulations force businesses to respect, maintain, and enforce privacy rights.
 You might learn things about your employees from religious beliefs, political opinions, medical issues, or personal financial information.
-All that could be used against you and your business if the businesses data is compromised or used illegally.
+All that could be used against you and your business if the business data is compromised or used illegally.
 You could be looking at a sizable lawsuit for not protecting the privacy of the data.

-You your company does decide to monitor employees tech usage and online activities consider a few tips to follow.
+If your company does decide to monitor employee’s tech usage and online activities consider a few tips to follow.

-This should go with out saying that all employees should be given these polices to read and sign off that they understand the policies.
+This should go without saying that all employees should be given these policies to read and sign off that they understand the policies.

-Monitoring your employees for security, compliance and productivity does not have to be a difficult task.
+Monitoring your employees for security, compliance, and productivity does not have to be a difficult task.
 If you want to learn more about security, or any other IT issue that might help your business.
-Please get in touch with us 570-371-5800.
+Please get in touch with us at 570-371-5800.